Payments to help you raise children

-The Education Entry Payment is available to help with the cost of study if you get specified income support payments.
+The Education Entry Payment is available to help with the cost of study if you get certain income support payments.

 Children aged 16 to 19 years in full time secondary study count as Rent Assistance children.
 To get Rent Assistance, proof of rent needs to be provided.

 Families with children with a severe disability or medical condition

 Carer Payment can provide financial support if you are unable to work in substantial paid employment because you are providing full time daily care to someone with a severe disability, medical condition, or who is frail aged.

 Carer Allowance is a supplementary payment for parents or carers who provide daily care to an adult or child who has a disability, medical condition or who is frail aged.

 Carer Adjustment Payment is a one-off payment to help families adjust following a sudden accident where a child aged under 7 years is diagnosed with a severe illness, medical condition or major disability.
 There is also the Child Disability Assistance Payment, an annual payment that helps parents with the cost of caring for a child with a disability.